anaclumos/extracranial/docs/notes/Publishing Digital Brains.md

 slug: '/93AA11'
 ---

-## Idea

-> _It’s hard to write notes that are worth developing over time.
-These principles help: ① Evergreen notes should be atomic ② Evergreen notes should be concept-oriented ③ Evergreen notes should be densely linked ④ Prefer associative ontologies to hierarchical taxonomies ⑤ Write notes for yourself by default, disregarding audience.
-This concept is of course enormously indebted to the notion of a Zettelkasten.
-See Similarities and differences between evergreen note-writing and Zettelkasten. _ - [Evergreen notes](https://notes.andymatuschak.org/Evergreen\_notes)

 ## Potential Tools
 - [Graph Data Platform | Graph Database Management System | Neo4j](https://neo4j.com/)
 - [ConvertKit: The creator marketing platform](https://convertkit.com/)